 Dr. Kate Corcoran specializes in cognitive-behavioral therapy (CBT) and mindfulness-based interventions for adults with mood and anxiety disorders.
-She has over ten years experience working as a psychologist.
 Dr. Corcoran is a Clinical Associate Professor in the Department of Psychiatry and Behavioral Sciences.
 She is actively involved in teaching psychotherapy to graduate students, psychiatry residents, and postdoctoral fellows and she is the Training Director for the Clinical Psychology Postdoctoral Fellowship program.

 - Cognitive Behavior Therapy

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 Director of Training, Postdoctoral Fellowship in Adult Clinical Psychology, Stanford School of Medicine (2011 - Present)

 - CBT for dysthymia and chronic major depression Cognitive Behavioral Therapy: A Complete Reference Guide,

 - Mindfulness Practice, Rumination and Clinical Outcome in Mindfulness-Based Treatment COGNITIVE THERAPY AND RESEARCH 2014; 38 (1): 1-9